Benblob688/SWIFT_RF_Rainfall/README.md

 `RF_single_generate_data.py` is identical to `RF_monthly_generate_data.py` but takes a specific year, month, day, hour and minute, creating only one output pickle file.

 # 2. Tune Model
 The tuning step uses brute force to test different hyperparameters of the RF model, and ranks the input features by importance.
-This step requires the most human input, as there is little automation in the choise of feature importances.
+This step requires the most human input, as there is little automation in the choice of feature importances.
 If any step were to be improved in future versions, tuning would be top of the list of priorities.
 The fraction of total possible hyperparameter settings is very small due to computational requirements, however the distribution of OOB scores reaches a plataeu, signaling that the gains from increasing the number of hyperparameter combinations is likely to be small.
 This may differ for new domains, label datasets, and input features.

 `RF_settings` contains some examples of the output from the tuning script.
 These are the outputs for the methodology in Pickering et al. (2022) that assisted with the subjective determination of final input features used.
 Inside is a `.csv` of input features and their impurity-decrease measured importance, ranked.
 A `.png` image showing the same data also exists.
 Finally a `.pkl` pickle file contains a dictionary of the best hyperparameter combination and the chosen input features to be used in training.
 Ideally the features should be chosen first, and then the hyperparameter tuning should take place.
 This was done manually in Pickering et al. (2022).